pratikmakune3/travel-agent/README.md

 ### Sample Prompt

-"I want to fly from SFO to JFK on Dec 12, return Dec 16, economy, prefer window seat and vegetarian meal.
+"I want to fly from BLR to LND on Dec 12, return Dec 16, economy, prefer window seat and vegetarian meal.
 Find a mid-range hotel near Midtown with gym and breakfast."

 ### Project structure